 While cameras like the Nikon 35Ti sport the Nikkor badge with pride, the L35AF does not.
 It’s long been the way of things at Nikon that their Nikkor lenses could be considered of a higher quality than lenses marked “Nikon”, so one could be forgiven for thinking this point-and-shoot houses an inferior lens.
 Given this preface, it’s surprising to discover that most photo geeks consider the L35AFs lens to be one of the best in the world of point-and-shoots.
 But does it deserve this enjoyable reputation?

 Designed in-house by Koichi Wakamiya, the Sonnar-type 35mm F/2.8 lens consists of five elements in four groups.
 Shooting into bright light results in minimal flaring, and distortion is a non-issue.
 Contrast and color rendition are very nice, though not as good as the Nikkor mounted to Nikon’s 35Ti.
-This is forgivable, given the 35Ti costs more than ten times what one will pay for a perfect L35AF.
+This is forgivable, given the 35Ti costs more than four times what one will pay for a perfect Nikon L35AF.

 Bokeh is possible, though its quality is short of amazing, and achieving it reliably is difficult due to the camera’s full automation of aperture.
 Subject isolation isn’t a strength, and with a maximum aperture of F/2.8 and a relatively weak flash guide-number of 20, it’s not the best camera for low-light shooting.
 Images can also suffer from light fall-off, mitigated as the aperture stops down, though never perfectly resolved.

 It seems, on paper, that we could expect to be let down by the L35AF.
 When one tries it, however, this expectation will go unfulfilled.
 What was most notable in the 1980s about the L35AF’s lens remains its most notable feature today; outstanding sharpness.
 How Nikon coaxed such sharpness out of this lens is a question, the answer to which I’ll happily stay oblivious.
 I’m no engineer; I don’t know, and I don’t care.
 All that matters is that this little machine creates some of the finest detail and sharpest images of any point-and-shoot I’ve ever used.